Come early, stay late, repeat.

 Yes.
 Feel free to loan your pass to a friend, family member or anyone else who can use it.
 The Festival Pass is fully transferable and is your ticket for admission (no matter whose neck it’s hanging around).

 All of our events are conveniently located in El Paso’s Downtown Arts District, just a few blocks from the downtown exits from Interstate 10.
 The majority of movies are scheduled for the Plaza Theatre and the adjacent Philanthropy Theatre.
-We also will have events at the El Paso Museum of Art, on Mills Street (between Oregon and El Paso streets), on top of the Mills Plaza Parking Garage and inside the El Paso Community Foundation’s Foundation Room, our banquet facility.
+We also will have events at the El Paso Museum of History, the El Paso Museum of Art, outdoors (including the top floor of the Mills Plaza Parking Garage) and inside the El Paso Community Foundation’s Foundation Room, our banquet facility.

 There are numerous parking garages within a few blocks of the theater, so can park your car inexpensively and hang out with us all day.
 The closest are: the Mills Plaza Parking Garage on Oregon Street; the Convention Center parking garage on Santa Fe Street; the Camino Real Hotel parking garage on El Paso Street; and the Union Plaza Transit Terminal on San Antonio Street.
 Parking prices vary.
 Most charge $7 to $10.
 The Camino Real charges $6, $3 with a Plaza Classic Film Festival ticket stub or Festival Pass.

 Many of the film selections are appropriate for the whole family.
 Most of the movies we’re showing in the Philanthropy Theatre during the day, in fact, were programmed especially for kids and families.

 In most cases, we have scheduled films that may not be appropriate for children in later time slots and/or at times when there are other options provided.